fastoch/k8s_zeroToHero/README.md

 ## kubectl

 That is the CLI tool that is going to be installed inside of our personal workstation.

-8/170
+kubectl enables us to access our k8s cluster.
+We do so by connecting to the control plane (controller node).

+## kubeconfig

+In order for kubectl to be able to find and access a k8s cluster, we need to use a **kubeconfig** file.

+This is a YAML file that requires the use of `kubectl config` commands to be generated.

+And this file needs to be on the same machine where kubectl is installed.

+## API Server

+All our kubectl requests are going to be received by the API server.

+All communication that occurs inside of a k8s cluster is done through the API Server.

+10/170